sthiele/sthiele/content/scm/SCM1.md

 ## Sign consistency rules

-Further, sign consistency methods define rules that determine which labelings of the graph are considered consistent and which are considered inconsistent.
+Sign consistency methods define rules that determine which labelings of the graph are considered consistent and which are considered inconsistent.
 There exist several different consistency rules which are useful to model different properties of a biological system.
 For now we only consider the following.

 **Rule 1 (backwards propagation)**
 Every change in a node must be explained by a change in one of its predecessors.